absorensen/numbers_go_brrrr/m0_introduction/README.md

 </figure>

-If you don't, don't worry, by the end, even if you don't, you should be able to look it up and understand not just what it means but the implications, fairly easilys.
+If you don't, don't worry, by the end, even if you don't, you should be able to look it up and understand not just what it means but the implications, fairly easily.

 While the promises of performance and other some such advanced black magic might have been enticing, but first, a digression...